expez/evil-smartparens/README.md

 ## Features

-The goal of evil smartparens is to do what you mean instead of just erroring out.
+The goal of evil smartparens is to do what you mean, instead of just erroring out when `smartparens-strict-mode` is active.

+When only `smartparens-mode` is active, the only keys that are rebound are those imitating the functionality of `sp-kill-sexp`: `Y`, `D` and `C`.

-In the examples, let `|` indicate the position of cursor, and `[` and `]` delimit visual selections:
+In the examples below, let `|` indicate the position of cursor, and `[` and `]` delimit visual selections:

 ### Deleting text

 The goal here is to just modify the region so it is safe.
 Most of the times this means shrinking the region.

 #### dW